 2.3.4 For the purpose of this chapter “Milestone Sixteen (M16)” shall be the date determined and published by MHHSP as part of their programme plan as the date on which migration from pre-MHHS systems to new systems is complete.

+[DCR0003]2.4 MHHS Qualification

+2.4.1 To facilitate “MHHS Qualification”, and only for the purposes of MHHS Qualification, DSD002 ‘DIP Connection and Operation’ shall have a DIP Rules First Effective Date from the Implementation Date.

+2.4.2 Potential DIP Users undertaking MHHS Qualification shall ensure their systems are compliant with DSD002 and its Annexes for the purposes of MHHS Qualification.

+2.4.3 For the purposes of MHHS Qualification, the DIP Manager shall liaise with Code Bodies and MHHSP to inform MHHS Qualification participants how they are to achieve DIP On-Boarding in accordance with DSD002 and its Annexes.

 3 Specific arrangements